HacerSalman/BlogApp/README.md

 principle is followed by using a separate method for each process.

 ## Used technologies
-.Net 5, EF, Repository Pattern, UnitofWork, AutoMapper, Ajax, JQuery, Nunit, Moq, MySql
+.Net 5, Entity Framework, Repository Pattern, UnitofWork, AutoMapper, Ajax, JQuery, Nunit, Moq, MySql, Mvc, Fluent Api, Asynchronous Programming